abdallah-elsawy/Arabic-Full-Name-Verification-NLP-Model-/README.md

 # Core model:

 - 1- Classical ML approach: using some classical machine learning like *MultinomialNB*, *LogisticRegression*, *SGDClassifier* as classification model.
-- 2- Deep Learning Approach: using deep learning by finetuning an Arabic-BERT model trained on ~8.2 billion words then use our labeld dataset to train and test the model.
+- 2- Deep Learning Approach: using deep learning by finetuning an *Arabic-BERT* model trained on ~8.2 billion words then use our labeld dataset to train and test the model.

 # Deployment:

+- The deployment done using *Flask*.
+I used Flask to get the user input from the HTML page, then send the response to tested it on the saved model weights.
+And the predicttion of the name verification is sent to back to HTML page to show it. like in the following gif.

 <img src="https://github.com/abdallah-elsawy/Arabic-Full-Name-Verification-NLP-Model-/blob/main/Deployment%20Usin%20Flask/deploy.gif" alt="Deployment gif" width="75%">

+# Next Step